-You might think that upgrading your home with smart home products has to be difficult and expensive, but there are actually a lot of smart home products you can get for under $100 that will provide tons of smart functionality.
-From smart speakers to other smart devices that let you control things like lights or music with your voice using smart home assistants like Amazon Alexa and Google Assistant to smart plugs that can transform any old device, like a coffeemaker or table lamp, into a smart one you can control from your phone, there are tons of ways to get started.
-And it won't cost you an arm and a leg.
+If you think upgrading your home with smart home products sounds difficult and expensive, know as frustrating as smart homes may sound, the experience is totally worth it — and doable.
+You can buy several smart home products for under $100 that provide tons of smart functionality.
+From smart speakers to devices that allow you to control lights or music with just your voice using smart home assistants like Amazon Alexa and Google Assistant, to smart plugs and the best smart outlets that transform coffeemakers or table lamps into smart ones you can control from your phone.
+Here are some of our top favorite affordable smart home products to help get you started.

-Google Assistant is probably baked into the phone you use every day, so it makes sense to stick with Google for your home smart speakers.
-The Google Home Mini is a colorful and compact smart speaker that lets you connect and control smart home products through the Google Home app, seamlessly integrates with Chromecast, YouTube, and other Google products and services you may rely on.
+Google Assistant is probably baked into the phone you use daily, so it makes sense to stick with Google for your home smart speakers.
+The Google Home Mini is a colorful and compact smart speaker that lets you connect and control smart home products through the Google Home app and seamlessly integrates with Chromecast, YouTube, and other Google products and services.

 Amazon's Echo Dot is the most affordable way to add Alexa to a room in your home.
-The 3rd generation Dot is the most stylish version yet with a rounded fabric finish and a 3.5mm line-out for connecting to more substantial speakers.
-Amazon offers bundles that include a smart plug or two-pack of smart bulbs, which is an equally great deal if you're looking to add more smart things to your home.
+The 4th generation Dot is the most stylish version yet, with a rounded fabric finish and a 3.5mm line-out connecting to more substantial speakers.
+Along with bundle options, there's even a super cool The Mandalorian stand featuring ears like The Child/Grogu, with a bundle price that still keeps you under $100.

 Amazon's Smart Plug does not require you to own an Echo speaker to use voice commands — it connects directly to the Alexa app and lets you control lamps, fans, or appliances and set schedules with little hassle.
 It's a great option if you're sticking with the Amazon Alexa ecosystem or buying for someone who already owns an Amazon Echo speaker.